Senior Writer: Paras Kela

 Let’s move on to the next section to learn about the various types of business communication.

-Importance of Effective Business Communication
+Why is the Importance of Effective Business Communication?

 According to a Salesforce report, 86% of executives see ineffective collaboration and communication as a major cause of business failure.
 This figure alone underlines the importance of business communication.